timothyholmes/drummerjs/README.md

 ## Building

 Instructions intended for Linux users.
-Mac users may need to prefix these comands with the 'sudo' keyword.
+Mac users may need to prefix these commands with the 'sudo' keyword.

 To install dependencies